5 from 4 votes

 Why you’ll love this recipe

-• Marinade Magic: A combination of worcester sauce, mustard, salt, pepper, garlic, and onion granules provides an intensely savoury depth of flavour that makes this recipe a winner.
+• The best pan sauce: A combination of worcester sauce, mustard, salt, pepper, garlic, and onion granules provides an intensely savoury depth of flavour that makes this recipe a winner.
 A review from my hard to impress dad – ‘exceptional flavor’

 Ingredients to make the baked pork steak in the oven laid out on a pale blue background and labeled with arrows.